-Day 15 Leaving Salamanca, we'll continue heading north but forsaking busy Valladolid to stop instead at the small and charming village of Soria in the evening.
-There's a thriving wine industry here and the surrounding landscape is dotted with vineyards.
-We might perhaps be persuaded to sample the local drop.
 We'll swing by to see if the waves are pumping today, before continuing along the coast a bit further then turning inland away from the ocean to Coimbra, our destination for the night.
-This one-time capital of the country is situated on the picturesque Mondego river, and the university here is the largest in the Portuguesespeaking world.
+This one-time capital of the country is situated on the picturesque Mondego river, and the university here is the largest in the Portuguese-speaking world.